WBK-Robotics/pybullet_industrial/paper.md

 These objects are implemented as Materials which can have different properties from masslessly sticking to surfaces (such as paint) to physical bodies like 3D printing plastic.
 By default no force is emparted during such processes though custom force models can be added by implementing the calculate_process_force function.

-Removing of material is either done using the MillingTool which uses the kienzle force model for planar milling or the Remover which is the twin of the remover and can be used to simulate procceses such as sandblasting or waterjet cutting.
+Removing of material is either done using the MillingTool which uses the kienzle force model [@kienzle] for planar milling or the Remover which is the twin of the remover and can be used to simulate procceses such as sandblasting or waterjet cutting.

 % Add image of kienzle model and properly reference it